Al-Aqsa Martyrs' Brigades: 2000 – 2022

 On 24 March 2004, a Palestinian teenager named Hussam Abdo was caught in an IDF checkpoint carrying an explosive belt.
 Following his arrest, an al-Aqsa Martyrs' Brigades teenagers' militant cell was exposed and arrested in Nablus.
 The al-Aqsa Martyrs' Brigades took prominent part in the July 2004 riots in the Gaza Strip, in which Palestinian officers were kidnapped and PA security headquarters buildings and policemen were attacked by gunmen.
 These riots led the Palestinian cabinet to declare a state of emergency.
 One media outlet described the situation in the Palestinian Authority as anarchy and chaos.
 On 23 September 2004, a 15-year-old suicide bomber was arrested by Israeli security forces.

 On 16 October 2005, the al-Aqsa Martyrs' Brigades claimed responsibility for a shooting attack at the Gush Etzion Junction which killed three Israelis and wounded three others.

 The European Union's Gaza offices were raided by 15 masked gunmen from al-Aqsa Martyrs' Brigades on 30 January 2006.
 They demanded apologies from Denmark and Norway regarding the Jyllands-Posten Muhammad cartoons and left 30 minutes later without shots fired or injuries.

 On 9 June 2007, in a failed assault on an IDF position at the Kissufim crossing between Gaza and Israel in a possible attempt to kidnap IDF soldiers, 4 armed members of the al-Quds Brigades – the military wing of Islamic Jihad – and the Al-Aqsa Martyrs' Brigades as the then military wing of Fatah used a vehicle marked with "TV" and "PRESS" insignia, penetrated the border fence, and assaulted a guard tower in what Islamic Jihad and the army said was a failed attempt to capture an Israeli soldier.
 IDF troops killed one militant, while the others escaped.
 The use of a vehicle that resembled a press vehicle evoked a sharp response from many journalists and news organizations, including the Foreign Press Association and Human Rights Watch.
 On 14 July 2007, Zakaria Zubeidi – who was considered the local al-Aqsa leader for Jenin and the northern West Bank, and who had been wanted for many years for his armed activity against Israel – agreed to cease fighting against Israel after Prime Minister Ehud Olmert gave conditional pardon for 178 prisoners from the PA territories.

 The Brigades claimed responsibility for the 2022 Bnei Brak shootings, where a gunman shot five people dead in the ultra-Orthodox Tel Aviv suburb of Bnei Brak before being killed.

 Gaza war (2023-present)

-The Al-Aqsa Martyrs' Brigades participated in the October 7 attacks on Israel, which began the ongoing Gaza war.
+The Al-Aqsa Martyrs' Brigades participated in the October 7 attacks on Israel, which triggered the ongoing systemic destruction of and genocide in Gaza by the IDF.

 According to the Institute for the Study of War, during the Israeli invasion of the Gaza Strip, the al-Aqsa Martyrs' Brigades engaged in combat with the Israel Defence Forces in various locations throughout the Gaza Strip, including in Gaza City, Khan Yunis, and Juhor ad-Dik.